 3. See the Great Hall of Christ Church College

-Christ Church College is known as one of the best colleges in England and it is part of Oxford University.
+Christ Church College is known as one of the most important and popular colleges in England and it is part of Oxford University.
 Lewis Carroll, 13 of United Kingdom’s prime ministers and many other extraordinary people studied there, including Albert Einstein!
-If you are curious to find out if there is any analogy between the famous city in New Zealand and this college, let me tell you right away that the city was named “Christchurch” by its founder in honor of his Alma Mater.

-I think the Great Hall is definitely one of the best things to see in Oxford (especially if you are a Harry Potter fan, but not only), even if it is the most expensive part of the building for tourists to enter – £8.
+I think the Great Hall of the college is definitely one of those unmissable things to see in Oxford (especially if you are a Harry Potter fan, but not only), even if it is the most expensive part of the building for tourists to enter – £16.

-LIFE HACK ON ENTERING CHRISTCHURCH FOR FREE: Every day at 6.05 PM they have the Choral Evensong at the Cathedral, where everyone is welcome.
-You must enter using Tom Gate, then look right, before the entrance to the Cathedral – that is the arch where they recorded the movie.
-NOTE: You will be able to enter the college free of charge, but you won’t see the Great Hall.
+A HACK ON ENTERING CHRISTCHURCH COLLEGE FOR FREE: Every day at 6.05 PM they have the Choral Evensong at the Cathedral at Christ Church College, where everyone is welcome.
+You must enter using Tom Gate, then look right, before the entrance to the Cathedral – that is the arch where they recorded the Harry Potter movie.
+NOTE: You will be able to enter the college without paying any fee, but you won’t see the Great Hall, only the exterior.

 4. Climb the University Church Tower

-It is said that St Mary University Church Tower offers the best 360 views of Oxford!
+It is said that St Mary University Church Tower offers a 360 view of Oxford!

-PRICE: The church is free to visit, climbing the tower is £4.
+PRICE: University Church is free to visit, climbing the University Church Tower is £5.